 That means the decisions you make now about your financial life could affect your credit rating - and your ability to get a loan - months from now.

 The good news is that your KOHO prepaid Visa account comes stocked with great features to help you stay on top of your finances.
-Plus, we're working on building a feature that will seamlessly help our users build their credit with KOHO, so stay tuned!

 What affects my credit score in Canada?